 Autumn in the Laurentids

 Endless forests in colorful autumn dress can also be found in the Laurentides, one of the oldest mountain ranges in the world.
 Located in the heart of this magnificent landscape, Laurentides Provincial Park, home to numerous caribou, bears and beavers, has been declared a protected ecosystem by UNESCO.
 Wild rivers, long gorges and clear lakes in untouched natural landscape offer excellent hiking opportunities.

 Indian Summer at Saguenay Fjord

-One of the most impressive regions of eastern Canada is also the Saguenay Fjord, This majestic fjord landscape sounds almost Norwegian.
-In some places, the tributary of St. Lawrence reaches a depth of up to 275 meters.
-Whales can be found here until autumn, with a bit of luck on a boat trip.
-In addition to belugas, there are huge fin whales and even the world's largest creatures, the gigantic blue whales, in this area.
+One of the most impressive regions of eastern Canada is also the Saguenay Fjord.
+This majestic fjord landscape looks almost Norwegian.
+In some places, the tributary of the St. Lorenz reaches a depth of up to 275 meters.
+Until the Autumn whales can be found here, which, with a bit of luck, can be seen up close on a boat tour.
+In addition to belugas, massive fin whales and even the largest creatures on earth, the gigantic blue whales, cavort in this area.